Joan Freeman (actress)

-Joan Freeman is a retired American actress.
+Joan Freeman (born August 26, 1941) is a retired American actress.
 Born in Council Bluffs, Iowa, she started her career as a child actress in the 1949 television series Sandy Dreams before making her film debut with the western Pistol Harvest.
 Starting from 1961, she appeared in TV series and films like Bus Stop, Panic in Year Zero!, and Tower of London, and in 1962 was nominated as Most Promising New Star in the film magazine Photoplay.
 In 1964, she played alongside Elvis Presley in Roustabout, and earned another Photoplay Gold Medal nomination.
 Her last acting role was in 1994.

 Early life

 Freeman was born in Council Bluffs, Iowa.
 She attended Mother Cabrini School in Burbank, California, and later attended John Burroughs High School where she graduated in 1959.

 Career

 Freeman started as a child actress, having appeared in the 1949 television series Sandy Dreams, along with Richard Beymer and Jill St. John.
 Her first film role was in Pistol Harvest (1951), where she had a small part playing the lead actress' character as a child.
 At fourteen, she played the character Jeannie Harlow in the 1956 episode "The Frontier Theatre" of the ABC western series, The Life and Legend of Wyatt Earp, with Hugh O'Brian in the title role.

-In 1961–62, Freeman was cast in 26 episodes as the young waitress Elma Gahrigner, in the ABC drama series Bus Stop, in a role that gave her some prominence.
+Freeman started picking up roles in the late 1950s-early 1960s, playing one of Clifton Webb's many children in The Remarkable Mr. Pennypacker (1959), and one of the college students, along with Sandra Dee and Bobby Darin, who crash at an Italian villa owned by Rock Hudson in Come September (1961).
+After losing out to Carole Wells for a role in National Velvet, based on the 1944 film, in 1961–62 Freeman was cast in 26 episodes as the young waitress Elma Gahrigner in the ABC drama series Bus Stop, loosely based on the 1956 film, in a role that gave her some prominence.
 After Bus Stop, she appeared in guest-starring roles on the NBC modern western series, Empire, with Richard Egan and on the ABC/Warner Brothers western, The Dakotas.
-She also played defendant Jennifer Wakely in Perry Mason's, "The Case of the Fickle Filly" in 1962.
+She also played defendant Jennifer Wakely in the Perry Mason episode "The Case of the Fickle Filly" in 1962.

 In 1962, Freeman was cast as Marilyn Hayes in the post-atomic war black-and-white classic film Panic in Year Zero! alongside veteran film stars Ray Milland and Jean Hagen.
 Alabama newspaper The Anniston Star described Freeman as "lovely" in the part.